purduesigbots/pros-docs/v5/okapi/tutorials/concepts/filtering.rst

 Adding a Filter to a Controller
 ===============================

 Velocity PID Controllers often benefit from filtering the velocity reading.
 As a result, it is possible to pass in a filter as an argument to the constructor for a Velocity PID Controller.
-Note -- filtering will not have a positive impact on Position PID movements, and is not supported as a result.
+Note -- filtering will not have a positive impact on position PID movements, and is not supported as a result.

-Using a filter with a Velocity PID Controller can be done in the following manner:
+Using a filter with a velocity PID Controller can be done in the following manner:

 .. highlight: cpp
 .. code-block:: cpp